Taoyuan Entry Requirements

 Prohibited Items

-• Fresh fruits and vegetables - to prevent agricultural pests
+• Fresh meat and unpasteurized dairy, to prevent foot-and-mouth disease

 Restricted Items